 Midway through the first half, the Fayetteville State Broncos needed a spark.
 Jarmel Baxter provided one.
 And for a while, that was enough.
 But the Broncos couldn't overcome 22 turnovers and 28 fouls and Virginia Union had four players score in double figures to rally past Fayetteville State 82-77 on Monday in a nonconference game between CIAA foes

 Alphonza Kee is in his fifth season as the head men's basketball coach at Fayetteville State University.

 Having made his initial mark on Fayetteville State over a decade ago, Kee was named head coach of the Broncos basketball program in 2009 after serving as an assistant men's basketball coach and recruiting coordinator with Grambling State University in Grambling, Louisiana.

 During his tenure in Fayetteville, Kee has quickly gone about the work of rebuilding Fayetteville State, taking a team that finished 8-19 in his first season to a 15-14 record in 2010-11.
 In that second season, not only did Kee instill marked optimism in the program, he guided the Broncos to the semifinals of the CIAA Tornament.
-Kee would then lead Fayetteville State to a 10-17 record and an appearance in the CIAA quarter-finals in 2011-12.
+Kee would then lead Fayetteville State to a 10-17 record and an appearance in the CIAA quarterfinals in 2011-12.
 In 2012-13, FSU went 9-17 before losing in the first round of the conference tournament.

 He has coached five All-Conference and Preseason All-Conference performers during his tenure with the program.
 Jamel Carpenter was named All-Conference in 2009-10, Sidney Evans was honored 2010-11 and Tyrrel Tate made All-Conference in 2012-13, while current players Tate (2010-11) and Anthony Shelton (2011-12) were recognized on the All-Rookie Team.
 Ariel Robinson (2009-10), along with Carpenter and Evans (2010-11), and Tate (2012-13, 2013-14) have earned Preseason All-Conference honors.